Reducing noise in Splunk ITSI

 You are swamped with alerts in your ITSI instance.
 Even though you use event aggregation policies and are able to group alerts by well understood factors, you still need help identifying the alerts or groups of alerts that appear to be unusual compared to what you normally see.

-Recognize unusual sourcetype combinations
+Recognize unusual source type combinations

-index=itsi_tracked_alerts | bin _time span=5m | stats values(orig_sourcetype) as sourcetypes by _time service_name | eval sourcetypes=mvjoin(mvsort(sourcetypes),"|") | stats count by sourcetypes service_name | eventstats sum(count) as total by service_name
+index=itsi_tracked_alerts | bin _time span=5m | stats values(orig_sourcetype) AS sourcetypes BY _time service_name | eval sourcetypes=mvjoin(mvsort(sourcetypes),"|") | stats count by sourcetypes service_name | eventstats sum(count) AS total BY service_name

 Recognize unusual alert descriptions

-Here we’re going to use the Smart Ticket Insights app for Splunk to determine the likely alert descriptions in our data.
+Here we’re going to use the Smart Ticket Insights App for Splunk to determine the likely alert descriptions in our data.
 Start with a search that returns the alert descriptions, IDs, and services from your correlation search index.

 This app is not Splunk supported.